Dana Goldberg (comedian)

 Dana Goldberg (born 1976) is an American comedian.
 She is especially known in the gay community, as Goldberg herself is gay.
-She is a weekly guest on The Stephanie Miller Show on SiriusXM and hosts her own podcast, Out in Left Field With Dana Goldberg on Advocate.com.
+She is a weekly guest on The Stephanie Miller Show on SiriusXM and co-hosts “The Daily Beans” podcast as well as hosting her own podcast, Out in Left Field With Dana Goldberg on Advocate.com.
 She hosts an annual show in Albuquerque, New Mexico.

 In 2013, she was named a finalist in the Advocates Stand Out: The National Queer Comedy Search.
 In 2017, she hosted the Los Angeles Resist March.
 Also in 2017, she performed at Trevor Live in New York City on a bill featuring John Oliver and Imagine Dragons.
 In 2019, she spoke at Lambda Legal's annual National Liberty Awards.
 In television, Goldberg has appeared on LOGO with her comedy special One Night Stand Up: Episode 4, filmed at San Francisco's Great American Music Hall.
+In 2025 Goldberg was selected as one of Out magazine's "Out100" most active and influential LGBTQ+ people.

 Early life

 Goldberg was raised in a single-parent Jewish household with a brother and a sister in Albuquerque, New Mexico.
 She came out as gay at age 18.
 One of her siblings, her brother, is also gay.
 She and her mother began receiving feedback on her humor when she was five, when her kindergarten teacher told her mother that Goldberg "was the funniest five-year-old" she had ever met.
 She also had a musical bent, playing drums for many years, eventually auditioning for STOMP in 2001, first auditioning in San Francisco.
 She was selected for a call-back with a group of 125 out of 2,000, which took her to New York, though she did not make the final cut.
 (I Love My Wife podcast, Episode 54, 30:43).